This post may contain affiliate links.

 When you want to prolong the meal and you want to spend time with your loved one, ordering a drink is a typical move.
 But alcoholic beverages are expensive!
 The same goes for dessert, you’re already stuffed to the brim and your to-go box is sitting there in front of you… Why are you ordering dessert?
 It may feel obligatory, but speak up, there are options like having a coffee or grabbing a mint from your purse.
 If dessert is ‘necessary’ see if your partner will share, there’s no reason to go solo on cost and or calories; I promise they will bring you 2 forks.

 Make One of Your ‘Eat Out Nights’ a Shopping Night.

 Not every meal has to be gourmet.
 Sometimes not cooking, and not dealing with cleanup is really nice.

 We go to Costco once a week to get our supplies.
 We eat our dinner in their eatery.
 For a couple dollars you can have a sandwich, drink and split a huge frozen yogurt.
 YUM!
 We feel like the savings we generate can go towards a tank of their gasoline.
 We get to fill up the car and we didn’t have to cook…win win.

 Where is your favorite place to eat and save money?
 I would love some new suggestions.
 I hope that this list has inspired you to consider a few more options before you start doling out money.
 Remember food is for sustainment and health, your body only knows how good it is for you not how much it costs.

-Ready to become more savvy when it comes to your life and finances?
+Sick of getting taken advantage of and ready to become more savvy when it comes to your life and finances?
 You’ll love these!

 - 100 Money Saving Ways to Keep that Jingle in Your Pocket